 Whenever I explore the national parks, my goal is to capture the “essence” of the place in a frame.

 The question, then, is what makes the place so uniquely beautiful?
 How does it feel to be there?

-This section showcases the iconic subjects and features you will want to photograph in Yosemite Valley.
+Yosemite Valley is one of the most famous landmarks in California and this section showcases the iconic subjects and features you will want to photograph within the valley.

 The large, stark granite rock face that will appear in most of your frames is known as El Capitan.

-The night photo above features El Capitan bathing in moonlight.
-As will be discussed more throughout this guide, I enjoyed photographing the Yosemite Valley more at night than any other time.
+The night photo that I took above features El Capitan bathing in moonlight.
+As will be discussed more throughout this guide, I enjoyed photographing the Yosemite Valley more at night than at any other time.

 Another iconic rock formation that will surely find its way into your images is Half Dome.